Graphene Terahertz Devices for Sensing and Communication: THz Molecular Sensing with Graphene

 \section{THz Molecular Sensing with Graphene}

-THz technology is emerging as a favorable approach for biomolecular sensing, providing advantages such as label-free and noninvasive detection~\cite{nsengiyumva2023sensing}.
+THz technology is emerging as a favorable approach for molecular sensing, providing advantages such as label-free and non-invasive detection~\cite{nsengiyumva2023sensing}.
 Molecules adsorbed on the surface of graphene can be identified based on their vibrational modes within the THz frequency region~\cite{wei2018application}.
-Therefore, graphene, characterized by its affordability, flexibility, and ease of transfer, holds significant potential as a material for fabricating devices dedicated to THz sensing applications~\cite{rangel2008graphene,lee2017nano,xu2019terahertz}.
+Therefore, graphene, characterized by its affordability, flexibility, and ease of transfer, holds significant potential as a material for fabricating devices dedicated to THz sensing applications~\cite{rangel2008graphene,lee2017nano,xu2019terahertz,C7NR03824K}.

+Of particular interest are advances in molecular adsorption detection and biomolecular sensing.
+Molecular detection presents notable opportunities across various domains.
+For instance, gas sensing is helpful in monitoring air quality, by identifying harmful emissions from sources such as transportation and industrial activities~\cite{buckley2020frontiers,demon2020graphene}.
+One example of a THz molecular sensor is the graphene heterogeneous silica D-shaped fiber, which leverages an electrically tunable frequency down-conversion process~\cite{an2020electrically}.
+Upon the adsorption of CO$_2$ gas molecules, for example, scattering impurities are introduced onto the graphene surface, and this changes graphene’s refractive index, enabling the detection of the gas~\cite{sun2016room}.
+THz molecular sensing is also favorable, compared to other frequencies, for H$_2$O-forming dynamics~\cite{Zhou2019Temperature}, investigation of flammable gases~\cite{Ngene2013Seeing}, and gas-metal interaction~\cite{Lee2023Advancements}.

+Biosensing plays an important role in enhancing overall human well-being, particularly in fields such as biomedicine~\cite{shao2010graphene,heerema2016graphene,wekalao2023design}, gas detection~\cite{schedin2007detection,yuan2013graphene}, environmental monitoring~\cite{huang2023review}, and food safety~\cite{lang2023graphene}.
+Traditional methods, such as polymerase chain reaction and fluorescent microarrays, typically involve costly reagents and instruments, often lacking real-time monitoring capabilities~\cite{pena2018recent}.
+In contrast, biosensing offers rapid response times, making it an efficient alternative~\cite{yildiz2021graphene}.
+In the medical field, graphene-based THz biosensors offer the potential to detect diseases.
+For instance, a THz biosensor constructed with a graphene oxide framework enables interaction with various biomolecules~\cite{machado2022graphene}.
+In the case of an electrochemical biosensor, DNA can be adsorbed through non-covalent interactions~\cite{li2016biomolecules}, while proteins can adhere to graphene through both covalent and non-covalent interactions~\cite{li2016spontaneous}.
+A sensitive protein detection method for identifying breast cancer biomarkers can be achieved through the utilization of graphene-coated nanoparticles in a biomolecular sensor~\cite{myung2011graphene}.